mrdmitrievv/RickAndMorty-2/README.md

 # RickAndMorty

-A simple app for "Rick and Morty"s fans where you can see information about your favorite character and find all episodes in which he participated.
+A simple app for "Rick and Morty"s fans where you can see information about your favorite character and find all episodes with him.